 for Toronto, then-Habs GM Serge Savard turned to Jacques Demers to lead the Canadiens to the promised land.
 Despite inheriting a team that hadn't made it past the second round for three straight years, the veteran bench boss made a bold declaration at his first team meeting.

-"At the start of training camp, I told the players we were going to surprise the entire hockey world and win the Stanley Cup," divulged Demers, who became a member of the Senate of Canada in 2009.
+"At the start of training camp, I told the players we were going to surprise the entire hockey world and win the Stanley Cup," Demers, who became a member of the Senate of Canada in 2009, divulged to CANADIENS Magazine in 2013.
 "I had confidence in that group of players.
 Yes, I had the best goaltender in the NHL and I had an extraordinary captain in Guy Carbonneau, but the biggest thing I knew I had was a team with a lot of character."

 There may have been a fresh voice filled with optimism leading the charge, but some of the players